|Borrowing Library Materials|

 - Laptops must be checked-out in person by the individual using the laptop.
 A current SAU student or employee ID card is required to check out a laptop.
 If the borrower is an Online or Distance student with no SAU Photo ID, some other photo ID (such as a Driver’s License) is required.

 - A Library Laptop Borrower Agreement must be completed and signed each time a laptop is checked-out and checked-in.
 The borrower is responsible for the cost or repairs or replacement if damaged or lost.

 - The borrower’s ID will be kept at the Circulation Desk while the laptop is checked out.

 - Upon returning the laptop, the borrower must wait at the Circulation Desk while the laptop is checked in.
 (Approximately 10 minutes.)

 - Laptops may be checked-out for 1 (one) 3 hour period per day.

 - Laptops must be returned 1 hour before the Library closes.

 - Reservations may be made for laptops via e-mail to email@example.com, by phone 517-750-6442, or in person at the Circulation Desk.

-Reference Librarians are available at the following times:
+Reference Librarians are available for drop-in consultations during the following times:

 Monday-Thursday: 9am-12pm, 1pm-5pm, and 6pm-10pm